stephanbogner/Link-Preview-for-Social-Networks-from-Kirbytext/README.md

 **Move the file** you just downloaded to the **Kirby Snippets folder** located in `Kirby ▶ site ▶ snippets`.

 ### 3. Add to Website Header
-Make to changes to your Kirby header file located at `Kirby ▶ site ▶ snippets ▶ header.php` by adding following snippet:
+Make changes to your Kirby header file located at `Kirby ▶ site ▶ snippets ▶ header.php` by adding following snippet:

 `<?php snippet('social-media-meta-tags') ?>`